nanduan/nanduan.github.io/README.md

 - Tsinghua University
 - Tianjin University
 - Nankai University
+- University of Science and Technology of China
 - Chinese Academy of Sciences
 - Beijing University of Aeronautics and Astronautics
 - Xi’an Jiaotong University